 The transfer of shares does not require notarization and the share purchase agreement can be executed under private seal.
-The articles of association or shareholders' agreement may restrict or add additional conditions to the transfer of shares (pre-emptive rights, transfer restrictions, lock-up).
+The articles of association or shareholders' agreement may restrict or add additional conditions to the transfer of shares (preemptive rights, transfer restrictions, lock-up).

-Specific formalities are provided for by law depending on the corporate form of the company whose shares are sold (e.g., specific shareholders' approval, registration in the shareholders' register).
+The law provides for specific formalities depending on the corporate form of the company whose shares are sold (e.g., specific shareholders' approval, registration in the shareholders' register).

-In principle, in share deals, agreements entered into by the company remain unchanged and the company retains all its assets but also all its liabilities.
+In principle, in share deals, agreements entered into by the company remain unchanged and the company retains all its assets and all its liabilities.

-In principle, in assets sales, each single asset must be transferred in compliance with the transfer and form requirements applicable to that asset.
+In principle, in asset sales, each single asset must be transferred in compliance with the transfer and form requirements applicable to that asset.
 Notarization is usually not required except for real estate.
 Sales of real estate assets require the involvement of a public notary.
 The transfer deed will take the form of an authentic notarial deed and must be recorded at the Mortgage Registry to provide the owner rights of opposition against third parties.

-In asset deals, business permits, licenses or contracts are in principle not transferred along with the asset except in certain cases (e.g., lease agreements in real estate, building permits and authorizations etc.).
-The buyer shall obtain new permits and licenses (e.g., insurance or regulatory sector).
+In asset deals, business permits, licenses or contracts are, in principle, not transferred along with the asset, except in certain cases (e.g., lease agreements in real estate, building permits and authorizations, etc.).
+The buyer will obtain new permits and licenses (e.g., insurance or regulatory sector).